On regular separable countably compact $\mathbb{R}$-rigid spaces: Around the problem of Nyikos

 \begin{theorem} There exists a regular separable sequentially compact non-functionally Hausdorff space $S$ within ZFC. \end{theorem}

-\begin{proof} Fix any maximal tower $\Tau=\{T_{\alpha}\mid \alpha\in \kappa\}$ on $\omega$ and let $Y$ be the space of Franklin and Rajagopalan which corresponds to the tower $\Tau$ (see spaces $Y_1, Y_2$ in the proof of Theorem~\ref{t2} or Example 7.1 from~\cite{int}).
-Recall that $Y$ is separable normal locally compact and sequentially compact.
+\begin{proof} Fix any maximal tower $\Tau=\{T_{\alpha}\mid \alpha\in \kappa\}$ on $\omega$ and let $Y$ be the space of Franklin and Rajagopalan which corresponds to the tower $\Tau$ (see the space $Y$ in the proof of Theorem~\ref{t2} or Example 7.1 from~\cite{int}).
+Recall that the space $Y$ is separable normal locally compact and sequentially compact.
 By $Y^*$ we denote the one point compactification of $Y$.
 Observe that the Tychonoff product of $Z=Y{\times}Y^*$ is separable regular and sequentially compact.

 \begin{claim} The space $Z$ is not normal. \end{claim} \begin{proof} Recall that the space $Y$ contains a closed homeomorphic copy of the cardinal $\kappa$ and the space $Y^*$ contains a closed homeomorphic copy of the ordinal $\kappa+1$.
 Therefore the space $Z$ contains a closed homeomorphic copy of the Tychonoff product $K=\kappa{\times}(\kappa+1)$.
 It remains to show that that the space $K$ is not normal.
 To derive a contradiction, assume that $K$ is normal.
 Consider the closed disjoint subsets $A=\{(\alpha,\alpha)\mid \alpha\in \kappa\}$ and $B=\{(\alpha,\kappa)\mid \alpha\in \kappa\}$ of $K$.
 Since $K$ is pseudocompact, Glicksberg's Theorem (see \cite[Exercise 3.12.20(c)]{Eng}) implies that $\beta(K)=\beta(\kappa){\times}\beta(\kappa+1)=(\kappa+1){\times}(\kappa+1)$.
 Since the space $K$ is normal, Corollary 3.6.4 from~\cite{Eng} provides that $\cl_{\beta(K)}(A)\cap \cl_{\beta(K)}(B)=\emptyset$.
 However, it is easy to see that $(\kappa,\kappa)\in \cl_{\beta(K)}(A)\cap \cl_{\beta(K)}(B)$ which implies a contradiction. \end{proof}